mirakib/Hangman/Stage 2/Description.md

+# Work on project.
+Stage 2/8: Let’s play a game

 # Description
 At this stage, you will create a real game, though it will still be quite simple.
 There will be two possible outcomes.
 Let's first print a welcome message and then ask the player to guess the word we set for the game.
 If our player manages to guess the exact word, the game reports "win"; otherwise it will "hang" the player.